shahryarfp/Sales-Management-Platform/README.md

 # Sales-management-Platform
-A simple project with C language
+A simple project with C++ language